 - All domestic students seeking a Bachelor of Arts in the College of Arts and Sciences

 - All domestic students in the College of Business

-- Any student in the College of Nursing and Health Professions or College of Engineering who intends to continue elective study of a language s/he began in high school
+- Any student in the College of Nursing and Health Professions or College of Engineering who wants to continue elective study of a language s/he began in high school

 Chemistry placement should be completed online prior to attending FOCUS by all domestic and international students who intend to study any of the following at Valpo:

 - Pre-Medical Arts (Pre-Medicine, Pre-Dentistry, Pre-Veterinarian, Pre-Optometry, Pre-Physical Therapy, Pre-Pharmacy, etc.)